 A new window will pop up.
-Provide the response "Yes".
-Select the OK button.
+Provide the response 'Yes'.
+Click on the OK button.

-A new section will be displayed titled Full-time student who did not attend the school during the relevant period for the school for at least 11 days of the program or course of study for which the students are enrolled.
+A new section will appear called Full-time students who did not attend the school during the relevant period for the school for at least 11 days of the program or course of study in which they are enrolled.

-Enter each full-time student who did not attend for at least 11 days during the RP into this section on the Census form.
-This will allow you to determine if they are eligible for inclusion in the full-time count of the Census.
+Enter each full-time student who did not attend for at least 11 days during the relevant period into this section on the Census form.
+You will then be able to determine if they are eligible to be included in the full-time count of the Census.